markcollis/face-finder/README.md

 ```
 yarn install
 ```
-Configure a PostgreSQL or MySQL database with two tables:
+Configure a PostgreSQL database with two tables:
 ```
 login (
     id integer NOT NULL,